 Marc Quinn was born in London in 1964.
 He studied art history at Cambridge University in the 1980s while working as Barry Flanagan’s assistant.

 In Marc Quinn’s world, life competes with artificial plastic.
-Playing on the traditions of our visual education, Marc Quinn underlines the delta between myth and reality.
-His work often draws together philosophy and existential thought.
+Playing on the traditions of visual education, Marc Quinn underlines the delta between myth and reality.
+His work often brings together philosophy and existential thought.
 Marc Quinn believes this is the conflict between the natural and the cultural life within our body, two leitmotivs of our day and age.
 These are explored through mortality, beauty, the crystallization of a moment in time and space, through the interplay of art and science.
 The artist is fascinated with questions regarding genetic mutation and hybridism.
 Marc Quinn’s work ranges across a variety of media – from sculpture to painting, drawing and photography exploring various means of expression, from blood to gold.

 His first solo exhibition was held in 1988 at Jay Jopling/Otis Gallery in London.
 Marc Quinn lives and works in London.